1. What does “Important Agricultural Lands” (IAL) mean?

-Many properties are being included in the list of IAL that may only include a portion of the total land area.
+Many parcels are being recommended for IAL that may only include a portion of the total parcel area in IAL.
 So, it is important to view the Draft IAL Maps to determine what specific lands are included in the City’s recommended inventory of IAL designation.
-First, look at the Draft IAL Maps here on the project website.
-Using the map viewer tool, you will be able to zoom in and pan through the map to find specific properties.
-You may also search for property by entering the Tax Map Key parcel number.
+Using the map viewer tool, you can zoom in and out and move around the map to find specific properties.

 6. How will an IAL designation benefit landowners?

-Landowners are eligible for eleven State incentives that include grant assistance, tax incentives to offset operational costs, financing, access to cost-effective sources of water, agricultural education, and training for new farmers, and other measures consistent with Section 205-46.
-Land designated as IAL also provides greater protection of existing agricultural land from future development because an IAL designation will require six of nine votes from the LUC to reclassify lands from the State Agricultural District to the State Urban District.
+Landowners are eligible for eleven State incentives that include grant assistance, tax incentives to offset operational costs, financing, access to cost-effective sources of water, agricultural education, and training for new farmers, and other measures consistent with HRS, Section 205-46.

 The DPP continues to research possible County incentives to benefit landowners in accordance with Section 205-46(a), (b) and (d), HRS.